pmorie/kubernetes/docs/proposals/volumes.md

 passed to the `mount` operation in order for the volume to be usable from a container's SELinux policy on certain systems.

+#### SELinux context: pod- or container- level?

+Currently, SELinux context is specifiable only at the container level.
+This is an inconvenient factoring for sharing volumes and other SELinux-secured resources between containers because there is no way in SELinux to share resources between processes with different MCS labels except to remove MCS labels from the shared resource.
+This is a big security risk: _any container_ in the system can work with a resource which has the same SELinux context as it and no MCS labels.
+Since we are also not interested in isolating containers in a pod from one another, the SELinux context should be shared by all containers in a pod to facilitate isolation from the containers in other pods and sharing resources amongst all the containers of a pod.

 ## Community Design Discussion

 - [kubernetes/2630](https://github.com/GoogleCloudPlatform/kubernetes/issues/2630)